What is outpatient mental health treatment?

 Some kids stay in touch with their outpatient care team for years to maintain their mental health, while others only need this type of care for a fixed timeframe, such as 12 to 16 weeks.

-Along the way, the team may decide they need to have appointments less often if your child is doing well, or more often if they need extra support.
+Along the way, the team may decide to see your child more or less often, depending on the complexity of their needs.
 The value of this type of care is that it can help your child maintain stability and meet important goals.

 It’s common for kids who finish an episode of outpatient care to end formal mental health treatment and focus on creating healthy routines in their daily lives.
 But some kids do return to outpatient care or another level of mental health care — and that’s OK.
 It doesn’t mean you or your child have done anything wrong.
 Your child’s journey doesn’t have a definitive start or end point.